 When accidents occur, everyone involved must participate in a thorough investigation to determine cause, and then make the necessary adjustments to reduce risks for the future.
 Corrections often involve retraining for workers and supervisors, which can be costly to construction contractors.
 However, those costs are insignificant when compared to the crushing liability that attaches when workers or bystanders are seriously injured.
 A minor accident properly addressed today can prevent a major accident tomorrow.
 The worst thing a company or a worker can do is to become complacent after an accident happens.

-If you’ve been injured in a construction accident, concerned attorneys at Rubin & Licatesi, P.C. are ready to help.
+If you’ve been injured in a construction accident, concerned attorneys at Licatesi Law Group, LLP are ready to help.
 For a free consultation, call us at 516-227-2662 or contact our Brooklyn office online.